Katarina Taikon

-Katarina Taikon-Langhammer (29 July 1932 – 30 December 1995) was a Swedish Romany activist, leader in the civil rights movement, writer and actor, from the Kalderash caste.
+Katarina Taikon-Langhammer (29 July 1932 – 30 December 1995) was a Swedish Romani activist, leader in the civil rights movement, writer and actor, from the Kalderash sub group.
 She was the sister of Rosa Taikon.

-Biography
+She has been called the Martin Luther King of Sweden.

+Family background

+Taikon's grandparents, Cori Caldares and his wife, came to Sweden with their twelve children at the turn of the century.
+They adopted the surname Taikon as it was already common in Romani communities, allowing them to avoid revealing they had recently immigrated.

+One of the twelve children was Johan Taikon, Katarina Taikon's father, who working in both copper and silversmithing.

+Early life

+In 1932 Katarina Taikon was born in a camp near Örebro to Johan Dimitri Taikon (1879–1950) and a Swedish woman, his second wife, who died when Katarina was only one year of age.
+She had three older siblings: Paul, Rosa, and Paulina.

 During Taikon's childhood Romani still lived in camps in Sweden, and had to move often, which made it hard for the children to get any school education.
-Taikon did not learn how to read and write until she was in her teens.
+Taikon did not learn how to write until she was 26.
+This was despite the efforts of her father, who had been advocating for the education of Romani children since the 1930s.
+He tried to enroll his children in schools but was often rejected by the authorities or by local families, who threatened to remove their own children from school if they had Romani classmates.

+In 1946, Taikon was married off to a man eight years her senior.
+After a few months, she ran away from the tent she shared with her family and husband to another Romani camp.
+She was returned to her camp, but soon ran away again.
+She found a job in a shop through a charitable organization and lived on her own for several years.

+Acting career

-In 1946, Taikon was married off to a man.
-In 1948, a 16-year-old Taikon participated in Arne Sucksdorff's documentary short film Uppbrott, where she danced around a camp fire.
+In 1948, a 16-year-old Taikon participated in Arne Sucksdorff's documentary short film Uppbrott, where she danced around a campfire as part of a performance imitating traditional Romani dance.
 The filming of the documentary made it possible for Taikon to divorce her husband.
 For the next decade, Taikon acted in several Swedish motion pictures.